 - Commit to not working at their organization and minimizing communication with the organization during the sabbatical (unless there is an emergency at the organization).

 - Commit to the spirit and purpose of the sabbatical, and not take on other work or volunteer obligations.

 - Agree to provide feedback as part of our evaluation and data collection process.

 - For those not chosen in the first round of funding, we are committed to walking alongside you to address any barriers you may have to going on a sabbatical.
 We are actively fundraising to be able to provide sabbaticals to more leaders.
-Please don’t hesitate to fill out the interest form if you are eligible — knowing how many folks need a sabbatical helps us make the case to funders!

 - We will provide more sabbatical awards as we receive more funding.